jahd66/jahd66/README.md

     <h1 align="center">Hi there, i'm Jesús 👋</h1>
 </div>
 <div align="justify"
     <h3>React Developer. experienced working with MERN stack.
-I am also proficient using SQL and noSQL, Linux pretty soon.
+I'm also proficient using SQL and noSQL, Linux pretty soon.
 My goal is grow as a professional, reach a high seniority level and create great applications.
 Leadership, team player, adaptability, communication skills, and problem-solving are skills that allows me to do an excellent job.</h3>
 </div>

 ---